ratepay/shopware5-module/README.md

 4. Install & configure the module

 ## Changelog

+### Version 5.5.1 - Released 2020-10-21
+* RATEPLUG-147: fixes a bug, that no other payment methods are visible

 ### Version 5.5.0 - 2020-10-13
 * RATEPLUG-14: prevent deleting Ratepay orders in adminpanel if the order has been already shipped/canceled/returned